 Replace the “Paste here the link of your widget” text with the application provider’s link, and you’re good to go.
 Now your widget is compliant with Flipsnack – the fastest flipbook creation software online, and it will display beautifully and in a fully functional manner in your publication.

 Types of iframe widgets

-Now that we know what iframe widgets are, and how they can provide a richer visual experience, let’s take a closer look at some of the most popular types out there.
+Now that we know what iframe widgets are and how they can provide a richer visual experience, let’s take a closer look at some of the most popular types out there.

 These may be the most often used widgets around.
 It’s no surprise, really, given that you can use them in almost every area of human activity.
-They can have an educational purpose, they can serve in conducting market research, or can be used to garner feedback from people in the real estate business.
+They can have an educational purpose, serve in conducting market research, or be used to garner feedback from people in the real estate business.
 After all, your offer must reflect the needs and desires of the people.

 Tourism is yet another prime example of effectively using a survey.
 When we look for hotels, we look for reviews.
 The hospitality industry boils down to customer service and feedback, so a survey could help you find some vital information.

 There are different survey providers you can use, such as HubSpot, Zonka Feedback, SurveyMonkey, SurveyLegend, and many others.
 We have selected SurveyLegend in this article, and you can take a look at the example below.
 For the sake of this example, we have used the elegant hotel brochure template, and we have embedded the survey in it.

 As mentioned earlier, the hospitality industry relies heavily on customer feedback, so we opted to go with a hotel survey to illustrate how you can integrate this application into your flipbook.

 How do you do it?
 You must first create an account on SurveyLegend.
 After that, the process is fairly straightforward.
 After you’re done designing your survey you’ll notice that the last step is Share.